inno-devops-labs/F23-core-course-labs/app_python/README.md

 ![CI status badge](https://github.com/Klemencya/core-course-labs/actions/workflows/python-app-ci.yml/badge.svg?event=push&branch=lab3)

 # Current Moscow time application

 This application is using standard Python libraries `datetime` and `zoneinfo` to respond with current moscow time on a simple GET / request.
 The application based on Django framework.

+## Visit counter update
+An endpoint `/visit` shows how many times the page was opened.
+The application uses a file `visit-counter.txt` to persist this state throughout all the launches to make sure this value does not drop after restarts.

+Docker compose configuration is adding this file as a volume to the docker container.

 ## How to run